 - Price: as little as $44 a month (individual) for $15,000 coverage

 - Rather than pay high rates for an insurance plan, take that same money & save it in this tax-free account (kind of like a medical IRA) to use for expected and unexpected medical costs.

 - Money in this account can be used for medical expenses from health care practitioners that you choose.

-- At the end of the year, remaining funds are rolled over.
+- At the end of each year, remaining funds are rolled over.

-- HSA accounts are similar to IRA accounts: THEY EARN INTEREST!
+- HSA accounts are similar to IRA accounts: They can be invested in funds and THEY EARN INTEREST!

 - This account can be liquidated at any time, if needed (subject to tax).

 Whether you have recently returned to the country and need insurance, or are interested in a career change, but fear the loss of benefits, then I encourage you to explore these health care options.
 Remember please, if you have a chronic disease or illness, then the above-listed plans may not provide the right coverage for you.
 My hope for you is that you may experience a life rich in health and authentic experiences.

 For more information:

 - Health Savings Administrators (the administrator Lauren uses)